What was the Pantheon – A History of the Ancient Roman Pantheon and How to Visit

 The Pantheon is one of Rome’s most iconic and well-preserved buildings.
 Built over 2,000 years ago, it has been used as a temple, a church, and a tomb.
-Today, it is a popular tourist destination for those interested in Roman history and architecture.
-Here is a brief overview of the Pantheon’s long and fascinating history.
+Today, it is a popular tourist destination for those interested in Roman history and classical architecture.
+Here is a brief overview of the Pantheon’s long and fascinating ancient history.

 A Brief History of the Pantheon